The instance termination policy API is used for controlling how Elastigroup will terminate the instances during scale-down operation.

-Our algorithm assigning weights on each of the parameters stated above, calculating accordingly and decides which instances will be terminated first.
+Our algorithm assigns weights to each of the parameters stated above, calculates accordingly and decides which instances will be terminated first.

 Newest Instance Policy

-using newest instances policy enables you to extend as much possible the functional and stable instances.
+Using newest instances policy enables you to extend as much as possible the functional and stable instances.

 “if it works – don’t disturb it”

 Also, it can be useful when you’re testing a new launch configuration but don’t want to keep it in production.